KillianMeersman/KillianMeersman/README.md

 ## Have worked on...
 - **[Just Russel](https://justrussel.com) • Founding Engineer**: Helped JR scale from tiny start-up to to ~50M ARR.
+- **[TransDirect](https://transdirect.be) • Freelance Software Engineer**: Extended their transport management system with a carrier portal.
 - **[uman.ai](https://www.uman.ai/) • Founding Engineer**: Built the first iteration of their platform through multiple pivots until PMF.

 ## Want to talk?